OpenCHAMI/aria2-initrd/README.md

    - **Stateless Systems:** Dynamically configure the next kernel boot.
    - **Multiphase Boot Scenarios:** Apply different parameters for subsequent boot phases.

+### TPM Attestation Workflow

+1. Parse kernel parameters (`tpm_attestation` and `attestation_server`).
+2. Initialize TPM and generate cryptographic keys.
+3. Collect PCR values and create a nonce for the attestation process.
+4. Generate a TPM quote and send it along with the attestation data to the specified `attestation_server`.
+5. If the server responds with "OK", the boot process continues.
+Otherwise, the system halts.

 # Testing